LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 ### com.liveperson.bot-connectors-worker.error.aivendor.dialogflowv2.send-query

 #### Description
-Could not send query to DialogFlow.
+Could not send a query to DialogFlow.
 #### Reasons
 Mostly issues with DialogFlow APIS.
 #### Solutions
-Double check you have enough credits left for your Dialogflow account.
+Double-check you have enough credits left for your Dialogflow account.
 Check for any interruption on Dialogflow side.

 ### com.liveperson.bot-connectors-worker.error.aivendor.faas.invoke-lambda